 The recent tax reform and specifically the pass-through taxation changes in Section 199A do not alter the theory of self-employment tax savings.
 The additional pass-through deduction afforded to small business owners complements the benefits of an S corporation.
 Please bear with us as we go through the mechanics of saving self-employment taxes with an S Corp.
-In a later chapter dedicated to the Section 199A Qualified Business Income Deduction we will show you several examples of how the Section 199A works with and without an S Corp election.

 How Self Employment Tax Is Computed